 6. Suspicious activity emails

-This type of spam email urges users to click on the malicious link without thinking as it focuses on security and privacy issues, so most people click on it because they are more focused on the point that there has been a suspicious activity and are absorbed by it.
+This type of spam email urges users to click on the malicious link without thinking as it focuses on security and privacy issues, so most people click on it because they are more focused on the point that there has been suspicious activity and are absorbed by it.
 Also, they are less likely to doubt something that is warning them about a danger.

 Source: Stanford